jeorgeiiii/mi-ai-assistant/README.md

 - **Gmail Integration:**

    + **Intelligent Search & Summarization:** Filters emails by sender, status, keywords, and time range (e.g., "last 2 days") and summarizes their content.

-   + **Email Management:** Can delete and archive emails, with safety prompts for destructive actions.
+   + **Autonomous Composition:** Can compose and draft emails and replies based on high-level user intent (e.g., "Reply and tell them I'm interested").

+   + **Full Email Management:** Can create drafts, send drafts (with user confirmation), archive, and delete emails.

 - **Google Tasks Integration:**

-   + **Full Task Management (CRUD+C):** Allows the user to add, list, update, complete, and delete tasks from their Google Tasks lists.
+   + **Full Task Management:** Allows the user to add, list, update, complete, and delete tasks from their Google Tasks lists.

    + **Natural Language Due Dates:** Understands due dates like "for tomorrow" or "for next Friday" when adding tasks.